 Chilling cookie dough prevents spreading and it also helps the dough develop better flavor.
 However, you do not have to chill this cookie dough because there’s enough flour to soak up the liquid, so the cookies will not overspread.
 And a slightly more developed flavor isn’t quite as important because we’re turning the baked cookies into something else!

 - FAQ: Do you have any no-chill gluten-free cookie options?
-Yes, use these flourless almond butter chocolate chip cookies or these flourless peanut butter chocolate cookies as the “bread.”
+Yes, use these flourless almond butter cookies or these flourless peanut butter chocolate cookies as the “bread.”

 Grab These Cookie Dough Ingredients: